Concurrency

 What happens when I exceed my concurrency limit?

-On Non-Enterprise tiers, you’ll receive a 429 HTTP error and excess calls will not be processed.
-On Enterprise tier, a priority queueing system will handle calls exceeding the limit with a brief delay.
+On Pay As You Go and legacy plans, you’ll receive a 429 HTTP error and excess calls will not be processed.
+On Enterprise, a priority queueing system handles calls exceeding the limit with a brief delay.

 Can I increase my limits?

 Yes.
-Enterprise customers can request custom concurrency or CAPS limits.
-Contact our sales team to discuss your specific requirements and usage patterns.
+On Pay As You Go, you can purchase additional concurrency units at US$20/month each in Settings > Add-Ons.
+Enterprise customers can request custom concurrency or CAPS limits—contact our sales team to discuss your requirements.

 How do I avoid hitting CAPS limits when batch calling?